adrianstanko/tracker/README.md

 # tracker
-Project to track and visualize device
+Project to track and visualize device location.